sterbini/study-DA/docs/installation.md

 source miniforge/bin/activate
 ```

-??? warning Be careful where Python is installed
+!!! warning "Be careful where Python is installed"

     Note that, if you're from CERN and intend to submit job to HTCondor without using a CVMFS environment or Docker environment, your environment must be available on AFS (i.e. must be installed on AFS).